 - Do’s and don’ts with a climbing rope: Keeping your rope tangle-free and storing it in a rope bag are good things, stepping on it and rappelling in a rough, bouncy manner are not.

 Despite your best efforts to keep it clean, your climbing rope is going to get dirty.
 When you notice your hands or belay gloves turning black from handling the rope, it’s time to clean it.
 Doing so will keep your rope performing well and can extend its lifespan.
-Important: Do NOT put your rope in the washing machine.
-Always wash it by hand.

 Video: How to Clean a Rope